Walls of Lisbon

 The walls of Lisbon are a series of three nested defensive stone-wall complexes built at different times to defend Lisbon.
-They consist of the São Jorge Castle proper and its walls (cidadela or citadel), the cerca moura (or cerca velha) and its lateral extension the muralha de D. Diniz, and the cerca fernandina.
+They consist of the São Jorge Castle proper and its walls (the Cidadela or Citadel) the Cerca Moura (or Cerca Velha) (lit. the Moorish Walls), its lateral extension the Muralha de D. Dinis (King Denis's wall), and the Cerca Fernandina (Ferdinand's wall).
+If it was remade into a 1 m high wall, the masonry in the Cerca Fernandina would stretch from Lisbon to Porto, approximately.

 While the castle walls are essentially intact, the remaining walls are only visible in fragments embedded in buildings and open spaces in contemporary Lisbon.

-If it was remade into a 1 m high wall, the masonry in the cerca fernandina would stretch from Lisbon to Porto, approximately.

 History

 Cidadela

 The first fortifications comprising the castle date from the 1st century BC.

 Walls that included the castle site were possibly built around the Roman municipality of Lisbon when it was established in 48 BC.

 Following the Roman era, the Suebi and the Visigoths also used the cidadela.

-Cerca moura
+Cerca Moura

-In Lisbon's Moorish era the castle and its walled settlement existed by the 10th century and were reinforced in the 11th century during the Taifa Iberian kingdoms when it was menaced by both Christian and Islamic forces.
-Historic descriptions of Lisbon by Arabic geographers name some of the gates in its walls: Bab al-Hawha (Porta da Alfôfa), Bab al-Bahr (Porta do Mar), Bab al-Hamma — giving Alfama its name (Porta de Alfama), Bab al-Maqbara (Porta do Sol) and Bab al-Madiq (Porta Conde de Linhares).
-In 1147, D. Afonso Henriques, in company of the second crusade, ejected the Moors from Lisbon.
+During Lisbon's Moorish era the castle and its walled settlement existed by the 10th century and were reinforced in the 11th century during the Taifa Iberian kingdoms when it was menaced by both Christian and Islamic forces.

+Historic descriptions of Lisbon by Arabic geographers name some of the gates in its walls: Bab al-Hawha (Porta da Alfôfa), Bab al-Bahr (Porta do Mar), Bab al-Hamma (Porta de Alfama)—giving Alfama its name, Bab al-Maqbara (Porta do Sol) and Bab al-Madiq (Porta Conde de Linhares).

+In 1147, King Afonso I, during the Second Crusade, ejected the Moors from Lisbon.
 The city repulsed further attacks by Moorish forces in subsequent decades.

 Muralha de D. Dinis

-In 1294, king of Portugal D. Dinis built a westward extension along the Tagus estuary radiating from the southwesternmost corner of the cerca moura.
+In 1294, King Denis of Portugal built a westward extension along the Tagus estuary radiating from the southwesternmost corner of the Cerca Moura.
 Construction took less than a year.

-Probably built to protect expanding Lisbon's shoreline commerce from piracy, it did not enclose any sector of Lisbon but barricaded the low-lying parts of what is now the Baixa.
-The 1755 earthquake destroyed aboveground sections of the wall, but excavations under the Bank of Portugal revealed its extensive foundations, now open to public view.
+Probably built to protect the expanding Lisbon's shoreline commerce from piracy, it did not enclose any sector of Lisbon but barricaded the low-lying parts of what is now the Baixa.

+The 1755 earthquake destroyed the above ground sections of the wall, but excavations under the Banco de Portugal revealed its extensive foundations, now open to public view.

-Cerca fernandina
+Cerca Fernandina

-Two centuries after D. Afonso Henriques' reign, the Portuguese king D. Fernando I became involved in a succession dispute with Castile.
-In the mid-1300s, Lisbon endured attacks by Castilian armies that degraded its defenses.
-In 1373 D. Fernando I ordered the walls to be strengthened and enlarged.
-This work included similar construction around the kingdom's other nearby coastal towns: Almada, Sesimbra, Palmela, Setúbal, Coina, Benavente — essentially all of the Tagus region's population.
-The inland communities of Sintra, Cascais, Torres Vedras, Mafra, Alanquer, Arruda, Atouguia, Lourinhá, Chileiros, Póvos, Villa-Franca and Aldea Gallega were also concurrently fortified.
+Two centuries after Afonso I's reign, Ferdinand I became involved in a succession dispute with Castile.
+In the mid-14th century, Lisbon endured attacks by Castilian armies that degraded its defenses.

+In 1373 Ferdinand I ordered the walls to be strengthened and enlarged.
+This work included similar construction around the kingdom's other nearby coastal towns: Almada, Sesimbra, Palmela, Setúbal, Coina, Benavente—essentially all of the Tagus region's population.

+The inland communities of Sintra, Cascais, Torres Vedras, Mafra, Alenquer, Arruda, Atouguia, Lourinhã, Cheleiros, Póvos, Vila-Franca and Aldeia Galega were also concurrently fortified.

 In Lisbon, the wall was completed in 1375, in a rather astonishing two-year period.